clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 </script>

+Here we have divided by the sum of the probabilities of the right hand side of the graph $P(X \ge 75)$ to get the new probability sum to `1`.

-and using this modified data, we can get our precise, truncated distribution parameters:
+Using this scaled data, we can get precise, truncated distribution parameters:

 - $E(X_T) = 77.525$
 - $Var(X_T) = 2.61^2$

-Here we have divided by the sum of the probabilities of the right hand side of the graph $P(X >= 75)$ as this creates a new distribution, that sums to `1`, but is otherwise a mere up-scaling of the right-hand side.

-This censoring is why **we can't** simply consider 6 different ability rolls separately (each with 3 dice), then combine later; we would get an entirely **different end distribution**.

-This _censored multinomial distribution_ is actually bang on for **most** cases, and we will **demonstrate** this.
+This _censored multinomial distribution_ is actually very close for **most** cases, and we will **demonstrate** this.

 But first, we are going to need to press the `reroll` button a lot...